Reviewing Clover Health Investments (NASDAQ:CLOV) & Bright Health Group (NYSE:BHG)

-Clover Health Investments (NASDAQ:CLOV) and Bright Health Group (NYSE:BHG) are both mid-cap medical companies, but which is the better investment?
-We will contrast the two businesses based on the strength of their dividends, earnings, risk, institutional ownership, profitability, analyst recommendations and valuation.
+Clover Health Investments (NASDAQ:CLOV) and Bright Health Group (NYSE:BHG) are both mid-cap medical companies, but which is the superior business?
+We will compare the two companies based on the strength of their risk, institutional ownership, earnings, profitability, dividends, valuation and analyst recommendations.

-This table compares Clover Health Investments and Bright Health Group’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Clover Health Investments and Bright Health Group’s gross revenue, earnings per share and valuation.

 |Gross Revenue